Cemguish/osticket-prereqs/README.md

      <b>Next, I will configure PHP</b>
     <li>Go to the start menu</li>
     <li>Open IIS as admin</li>
-    <li>Now open the PHP manager by double clicking the icon</li>
+    <li>Now open the PHP manager by double-clicking the icon.</li>
-    <li>Navigate to register new PHP version click on this.</li>
+    <li>Navigate to Register New PHP Version and click it.</li>
-    <li>At the register new PHP version pop up screen locate browser button with the three dots.</li>
+    <li>In the Register New PHP Version pop-up window, locate the Browse button (represented by three dots).</li>
     <li>Go to the Cdrive when you PHP file is located.</li>
     <li>Open the file locate the php-cgi.</li>
     <li>Icon double click to install.</li>
-    <li>This will take you back to the register new PHP version window.</li>
+    <li>This will return you to the Register New PHP Version window.</li>
     <li>click ok.</li><br>
 <img width="1218" height="853" alt="VM 29" src="https://github.com/user-attachments/assets/0eb94e5b-70cf-42ec-91e7-bb9c67245a9f" />
 <img width="1455" height="781" alt="VM 30" src="https://github.com/user-attachments/assets/1edfa096-5661-46bc-afba-a099a1eca9a3" />